sguox002/leetcode/leetcode-all.md

 - left biased and right biased.
 - convert problem to binary search if brutal force checking all range works.

-<<-327	Count of Range Sum    		35.7%	Hard
-return the number of range sums in [L,R]. prefix sum, and save in map: presum vs list of index. then use binary search to get the lowerbound and upperbound. other approach: merge sort: prefix sum and divide into two parts, count the right part - left part in the range. binary index tree:
-->>

 <<-410	Split Array Largest Sum    		45.7%	Hard
 split array into m parts (subarray), return the min the largest sum among the m parts.